 When you remember how to do this – you can let things roll off of you like a duck ruffling its feathers.

-There is evidence that your microglia cells “remember” prior assaults and turn things up painfully when necessary.
-They can stay up and fire up more quickly.
+Since there is evidence that your microglia cells “remember” prior assaults and turn things up painfully when necessary.
+They can stay on and fire up more quickly.

 According to Dr. Gary Kaplan, these 3 things seem certain:

 √ The source of inflammation are tiny cells called microglia.

 √ Your history of physical & emotional assaults add up and increase inflammation.

 √ Chronic pain and depression are neurodegenerative conditions.

 Knowledge is power.
 When you have the self-help tools to learn what to do for yourself.
 You can self-regulate the brain and enhance the nervous system to work for and with you.

 Fortunately, we’ve systematized an approach to use both brain and body with gentle, small micro-movements (motor control) along with mindfully fine tuning coordination with a certain level of awareness to take you into deeper states of relaxation which restores the nervous system and your body’s basic feeling of comfort and well-being.

 Now that you have a better understanding of the tipping point, you can choose to naturally heal, self-protect, self-learn, and have the self know-how to prevent and maintain your healthy state of living.